US election: Indian Americans on their way up – DW – 09/19/2024

 Karthick Ramakrishnan of AAPI Data, an organization studying the political attitudes of Asian Americans and Pacific Islanders, said Harris' heritage is a sign that Indian-Americans are a growing political force.

-Following in the footsteps of Dalip Singh Saund, the very first Indian-American elected to Congress in 1957, there are now five Indian-Americans in Congress and nearly 40 in state legislatures, and the voters themselves have the highest voting rates of any Asian-American group, according to AAPI Data's numbers.
+Following in the footsteps of Dalip Singh Saund, the very first Indian-American elected to Congress in 1957, there are now five Indian Americans in Congress and nearly 40 in state legislatures.
+Voters themselves have the highest voting rates of any Asian American group, according to AAPI Data's numbers.

 Coming to America with knowledge of democracy